True self and false self: Later developments

-The second half of the twentieth century has seen Winnicott's ideas extended and applied in a variety of contexts, both in psychoanalysis and beyond.
+The second half of the twentieth century saw Winnicott's ideas extended and applied in a variety of contexts, both in psychoanalysis and beyond.

 Kohut

-Kohut extended Winnicott's work in his investigation of narcissism, seeing narcissists as evolving a defensive armor around their damaged inner selves.
+Psychoanalyst Heinz Kohut extended Winnicott's work in his investigation of narcissism, seeing narcissists as evolving a defensive armor around their damaged inner selves.
 He considered it less pathological to identify with the damaged remnants of the self, than to achieve coherence through identification with an external personality at the cost of one's own autonomous creativity.

 Lowen

-Alexander Lowen identified narcissists as having a true and a false, or superficial, self.
+Psychotherapist Alexander Lowen identified narcissists as having a true and a false, or superficial, self.
 The false self rests on the surface, as the self presented to the world.
 It stands in contrast to the true self, which resides behind the facade or image.
 This true self is the feeling self, but for the narcissist the feeling self must be hidden and denied.
 Since the superficial self represents submission and conformity, the inner or true self is rebellious and angry.
 This underlying rebellion and anger can never be fully suppressed since it is an expression of the life force in that person.
 But because of the denial, it cannot be expressed directly.
 Instead it shows up in the narcissist's acting out.
 And it can become a perverse force.

 Masterson

-James F. Masterson argued that all the personality disorders crucially involve the conflict between a person's two selves: the false self, which the very young child constructs to please the mother, and the true self.
+Psychiatrist James F. Masterson argued that all the personality disorders crucially involve the conflict between a person's two selves: the false self, which the very young child constructs to please the mother, and the true self.
 The psychotherapy of personality disorders is an attempt to put people back in touch with their real selves.

 Symington

-Symington developed Winnicott's contrast between true and false self to cover the sources of personal action, contrasting an autonomous and a discordant source of action – the latter drawn from the internalisation of external influences and pressures.
+Neville Symington developed Winnicott's contrast between true and false self to cover the sources of personal action, contrasting an autonomous and a discordant source of action – the latter drawn from the internalisation of external influences and pressures.
 Thus for example parental dreams of self-glorification by way of their child's achievements can be internalised as an alien discordant source of action.
 Symington stressed however the intentional element in the individual's abandoning the autonomous self in favour of a false self or narcissistic mask – something he considered Winnicott to have overlooked.